 Tigger’s mini-game is Jump-A-Thon, a Simon Says clone where you have to jump across a cross-shaped set of trees.
 Tigger starts with a pattern of three, then adds 1 or 2 stumps each time he repeats the pattern.
 You’re graded on the number of steps you complete, so if you lose without completing a pattern, don’t worry, it counted at least partially.
 You need to land 25 points to get Idyll Romp, or 120 for the achievement, yikes.
 Bring a friend to make notes on a sheet of paper if you’re having trouble.
 Oh, and by the way, in Re:CoM, Tigger also knows Sora’s name all of a sudden, just like Pooh!
 What is up with that?

 Before leaving the room, you might want to look around: a chest with the Spellbinder can be found here if you’ve already been to Neverland and have Glide.
-It’s probably the only Metroid-like moment in the entire game, a single trifling shamble of what was once a major game mechanic in KH1.
+It’s probably the only Metroid-like moment in the entire game, a single trifling shamble of what was once an over-arching design pattern in KH1.